Public radio from Western Michigan University 102.1 NPR News | 89.9 Classical WMUK

 Dr. Lyman agrees that a plant’s age doesn’t give the full picture about its safety.
 But he said older plants need more investment — and Lyman believes Holtec isn’t investing enough.

-“You know, the industry often likes to say that if you just tune up a nuclear plant as long as you keep maintaining it'll run forever.
+“You know, the industry often likes to say that if you just tune up a nuclear plant — as long as you keep maintaining it, it'll run forever.
 But that really depends on the ability to spend the money to do the inspections and do repairs when necessary,” Lyman said.

 Lyman said there are other areas of the plant that he believes need full replacements, like the reactor vessel head that acts as a sort of “cap” for the reactor core.